BreffJaun/backend-template-expressJS-mongoDB/README.md

 - express
 - cors
 - morgan
+- faker (to feed database with fake data to test with)
 - jasonwebtoken (jwt => to create tokens)
 - bcrypt (for hashing passwords)
 - cookieParser (to create cookies)